external-secrets/external-secrets/docs/provider/delinea.md

 Secrets can be referenced by path.
 Getting a specific version of a secret is not yet supported.

+Note that because all DSV secrets are JSON objects, you must specify `remoteRef.property`.
+You can access nested values or arrays using [gjson syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).

 ```yaml
 apiVersion: external-secrets.io/v1beta1
 kind: ExternalSecret